 - And have $2,000 or more in your 403(b) account.

 Details, benefits, and requirements

 RPB 403(b) loans are charged a fixed interest rate equal to the prime rate published by the Wall Street Journal as of the loan date plus 1%.
-And there is a one-time $100 loan origination fee and an annual $50 processing fee, both of which are non-refundable.
 But unlike common bank loans, interest payments on RPB loans go back into your account, enhancing your retirement savings.